Actor Jonathan Majors domestic violence trial scheduled for Aug. 3

 Judge Rachel Pauley wished Majors’ “best of luck” as she scheduled his trial.
 “Yes, ma’am,” Majors said, standing with his lawyers in front of Pauley’s bench in Manhattan’s domestic violence court.

 Majors, 33, is accused of twisting a woman’s arm, striking her head and shoving her into a vehicle in New York City in March.
-He is charged with several misdemeanors, including assault, and could be sentenced to up to a year in jail if convicted.
-His lawyer says he’s innocent.
+He is charged with misdemeanors including assault and could be sentenced to up to a year in jail if convicted.

+Majors’ lawyer, Priya Chaudhry, says he is innocent and that evidence shows the woman was the attacker.

-Tuesday’s hearing was his first time in court since just after his March 25 arrest in Manhattan’s Chelsea neighborhood.
-He appeared by video at a brief hearing in the case last month where prosecutors announced they had revised the assault charge to reflect the perspective of Majors’ accuser.
+Tuesday’s hearing was Majors’ first time in court since just after his March 25 arrest in Manhattan’s Chelsea neighborhood.
+He appeared by video at a hearing last month where prosecutors said they were revising the assault charge to reflect the perspective of Majors’ accuser.
 A police officer’s account was used in the original version.

-Before his case was called Tuesday, Majors watched from the courtroom gallery — his lawyers and his girlfriend Meagan Good, who stars in the “Shazam!” films, by his side.
+Before his case was called, Majors watched from the courtroom gallery with his lawyers and his girlfriend Meagan Good, who stars in the “Shazam!” movies, as two men in unrelated cases had their domestic violence charges thrown out.

-Majors’ legal team, led by lawyer Priya Chaudhry, had been pushing to have the actor’s charges thrown out, contending that evidence contradicts the allegations and police and prosecutors have shown racial bias toward Majors, who is Black.
+Chaudhry said she urged the Manhattan district attorney’s office to do the same for Majors and to instead charge his 30-year-old accuser “holding her accountable for her crimes.”
+In lieu of a decision, Chaudhry said, she requested that Majors’ case go to trial as soon as possible.

 Before scheduling Majors’ trial, the judge issued a sealed decision that prompted Chaudhry to withdraw court papers she’d filed challenging the case.
 Pauley handed copies of her ruling to Majors’ lawyers and prosecutors, but did not discuss any details in open court.

-Majors, who plays villain Kang the Conqueror in the Marvel films, showed up to court wearing a brown corduroy coat and sunglasses.
+Majors, who plays villain Kang the Conqueror in the Marvel films, showed up to court wearing a brown corduroy coat and sunglasses, and carrying his personal Bible and a poetry journal.
 He said little other than his brief exchange with the judge, which lasted all of three minutes.
 He smiled at times during his court appearance, which was rescheduled from June 13.

 Majors had been a fast-rising Hollywood star with major roles in recent hits like “Creed III” and “Ant-Man and The Wasp: Quantumania.”
 But in the wake of his arrest, the U.S. Army pulled TV commercials starring Majors, saying it was “deeply concerned” by the allegations.